Zorkham/alpine-board-game-explorer/README.md

 - **Search:** Search for board games by name.
 - **Sort:** Sort board games according to criteria such as complexity and rating.
 - **View Details:** View details of a board game such as its name, image, description, complexity, rating, and number of players.
-- **Local Storage:**  and search query are stored in the local storage.
+- **Local Storage:** Filters and search query are stored in the local storage.
 - **Responsive Design**: The application is responsive and works on all devices.

 ## Tech Stack